AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

       * **[!UICONTROL Daily]**: Set the time that you want the job to run every day.
 If you want the job to run only Monday to Friday, select **[!UICONTROL Weekdays Only]**.
       * **[!UICONTROL Weekly]**: Choose a specific day of the week and time that you want the job to run.
       * **[!UICONTROL Monthly]**: Choose a specific day of the month or day of the week, including the start time, that you want the job to run.
       * **[!UICONTROL Custom]**: Customize an upload or publish job time interval to your own specifications.
 See [Create a custom upload or publish job time interval](checking-job-files.md#creating-a-custom-upload-or-publish-job-time-interval).

   * **[!UICONTROL Publish After Uploading]**: Available if you selected either the **[!UICONTROL FROM DESKTOP]** tab or the **[!UICONTROL VIA FTP]** tab.
-Select this option to automatically publish the assets that you upload.
+Select this option so you can automatically publish the assets that you upload.
 When you publish files, files are sent to live servers.
 URLs for these files can then be used on external websites and applications.
 This option is also available on the Upload page.

   * **[!UICONTROL Overwrite in any folder, same base asset name regardless of extension]**: Available if you selected either the **[!UICONTROL FROM DESKTOP]** tab or the **[!UICONTROL VIA FTP]** tab.
 Select this option if you want the files you upload to replace existing files with the same names.
 This option is also available on the Upload page.
 The name of this option could be different, depending on the settings in **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL General Settings]** > **[!UICONTROL Upload to Application]** > **[!UICONTROL Overwrite Images]**.

   * **[!UICONTROL Uncompress Zip or Tar Files on Upload]**: Available if you selected either the **[!UICONTROL FROM DESKTOP]** tab or the **[!UICONTROL VIA FTP]** tab.
-Select this option if you want to automatically extract all files from your uploaded ZIP or TAR file.
+Select this option so you can automatically extract all files from your uploaded ZIP or TAR file.
 This same option is also available in the Job Options dialog box.

   * **[!UICONTROL Include subfolders]**: Available only if you selected the **[!UICONTROL VIA FTP]** tab.
 Select this option if you want to upload subfolders of the folder you intend to upload.
 The names of the folder and its subfolders you upload are entered automatically in Adobe Dynamic Media Classic.